MadhavGNair/player-modelling-in-shmups/README.md

 - `clustering.py`: contains functions for clustering, statistical tests, and plotting
 - `preprocessing.py`: Functions for preprocessing raw data files
-- `Exploration.ipynb`: Jupyter notebook for exploring the collected data
+- `exploration.ipynb`: Jupyter notebook for exploring the collected data
+- `Identifying Play Styles in Shoot 'Em Up Games.pdf`: Report on the analysis and clustering
+- `gameplay_video.mp4`: the gameplay of the game

 ## How to run
 NOTE: For the purpose of debugging and since each part was implemented separately, the functions in `clustering.py` must be called one after the